medic/medic-docs/development/transitions.md

 * a `onMatch(change, db, auditDb, callback)` function than will run on changes that pass the filter.

+* can have an `init()` function to do any required setup and throw Errors on invalid configuration.

 * has an `onChange(change, db, audit, callback)` function that makes changes to the `change.doc` reference (copying is discouraged). `db` and `audit` are